Instructions to Authors

 Reviewers and Editors will be asked to identify observational manuscripts (i.e. describing an interesting phenomenon without studying underlying mechanisms or significance), and confirmatory manuscripts that are done well and are interesting for a particular reason (e.g., observing a known phenomenon in an interesting or rarely investigated setting).
 To be considered for publication, these studies, dealing with a single scale, should best contain some experimental manipulations that can provide mechanistic insights.
 Strictly observational papers should focus on new or poorly described phenomena.
 In either case, the authors should discuss possible explanations for and significance of their observation.
 If space allows, these manuscripts can be published in abbreviated form (maximum of 6 pages), with the remaining information available only online.

-Tree Physiology will mandate, beginning in 2011, a concluding section that explicitly requires consideration of processes below and above the main level of focus of the paper.
-Some papers of course might be multi-scalar in focus, in which case this section would not be needed, or could just serve as a recap.
-At this time, it is recommended that authors include a paragraph explicitly addressing larger context and implications/constraints at smaller levels.
+Tree Physiology mandates a concluding section that explicitly requires consideration of processes below and above the main level of focus of the paper.
+Authors should include a paragraph explicitly addressing the larger context of their study, suggesting relevance (e.g., implications), and another discussing finer-scales constraints, suggesting generality (e.g., mechanisms).
+Some papers might be multi-scalar in focus, in which case this section would not be needed, or could just serve as a recap.

 2. Technical Notes are papers describing the development and application of new tools, where the tool has been tested against known standards, and its use demonstrated by addressing a physiological question.
 Technical Notes can also be used to describe new methods developed, for example, to parameterize existing models or scaling quantities among levels of biological systems.